supreme-gg-gg/supreme-gg-gg.github.io/content/page/about.md

 ## Interests

-I am passionate about machine learning and its growing applications.
-In particular, cognitive science and neuroscience fascinates me because I am eager to understand and solve intelligence.
+I am passionate about machine learning and its growing applications in the software world and beyond.
+I'm also interested in areas like cognitive science, neuroscience, and robotics.

 **Currently, I'm working on:**

+- Cloud native AI agents on Kubernetes @ Linux Foundation Mentorship, CNCF / Kagent
-- Gemma2 text and multimodal fine tuning @ Google DeepMind (GSoC 2025)
+- Democratizing SLM fine-tuning @ Google Summer of Code with Google DeepMind
 - Scientific machine learning in solar cell research @ National University of Singapore
-- Decentralized finance @ Carbon Array (UofT Hatchery backed startup)

-Previously, I interned as SWE at Ericsson's indoor radio team and Savi Finance's backend engineering team.
-At UofT, I've worked at 4 design teams across MLE, quant finance, neurotech, and genetics.
+**Previously, I'm part of:**

+- Making solar cell physics model 100,000x faster with neural emulation @ National University of Singapore
+- Developing agentic financial data extraction from multimodal sources @ Savi Finance
+- Building software and tests on indoor radio dots @ Ericsson
+- 3 design teams acrosds quant finance, MLE, neurotech @ UofT Engineering

 > I love learning through side projects, hackathons (attended 9+ in 2025), and collaborative problem-solving.
 Hit me up if you have a cool project idea!